The Box partners and funders

 Supported by a large team of volunteers who catalogue, copy, digitise and manage the footage, SWFTA hopes to make more of the footage, more available to more people.

 SWIB is currently the custodian of some 170 individual collections and close to one million negatives dating back to the 1870s.
 The archive collectively exists as the largest body of photographic records in the region.
 The Box will create greater access to these valuable collections.

-The lead partner within Plymouth University is the Faculty of Arts and Humanities, which includes Peninsula Arts.
+The lead partner within University of Plymouth is the Faculty of Arts and Humanities, which includes Peninsula Arts.
 They are the official partner responsible for providing expertise to ensure the Centre attracts and appeals to both students and researchers from around the country.
 Their vision for the centre is together to create a learning research hub, as well as jointly programming together the Peninsula Arts spaces, as part of The Box offer for the public.

 The Devonport Naval Heritage Centre records the development of The Dockyard and Plymouth’s pivotal role in supporting the Royal Navy through major conflicts since 1300, including two World Wars.
 Through its collection of over 100,00 artefacts in eight galleries covering 2,500 square metres of displays, interactive experiences and pictorial interpretation the drama of the close relationship of Devonport, the Royal Navy, The Dockyard and the people of Plymouth can be explored.
 It is open for tours by appointment.
 Open Days are held at various times throughout the year and there are regular public visit sessions during the summer months too.
 The Box will loan some items from the Naval Heritage Centre and display them in a new environment.